garpunkal/punkOptimise/README.md

 Update the ApiKey property with your API key from https://tinypng.com/developers

-- Run Umbraco and they'll be a new action for Media to optimise.
+- Run Umbraco and there will be a new tree node action on media items to optimise.

 ## Nuget